andersonaddo/compliance-by-design-experiments/schema_analysis/README.md

 Now, assuming that this system could effecting infer all these links, there are three ways it can decide to handle this constructed map.

 1. The first method is to automatically make indexes on each of the tables that end up being part of the map.
 So, for example, if the system figures out that `customer_id` in the `purchases`  table is a FK to the `customers` table, then it would automatically make an index on the `purchases` table on the `customer_id` field.
-Then , assuming that customer submits an SAR, the system would perform queries on all the automatically generated indexes (though these queries might not always correlate to the ID of the customer; more on that later), and report all the results.
+Once a customer submits an SAR, the system would perform queries on all the automatically generated indexes (though these queries might not always correlate to the ID of the customer; more on that later), and report all the results.
 2. The second method is similar to method 1, but instead of having one index per table, the system would use a custom composite table that contains all the information needed to respond to any SAR.
 Such an index would likely contain nested indexes grouped by user ID.
 3. Lastly, it could decide not to use indexes at all.
 Instead, it could decide to crawl the map on demand when an SAR is submitted, going through all the links and collecting all the records that are needed.
 As will be explained, this system has more pitfalls than the first too, but saves space and prevents possible write overheads of additional indexes.